 CloudFlare operates with any web hosting, domain name or CMS platform to provide its users who require a more sophisticated web approach with enhanced website features.
 On average, A CloudFlare website loads twice as quickly, uses 60% less bandwidth and generates 65% fewer requests.
 CloudFlare-powered websites enjoy a significant improvement in performance and a decrease in spam and other attacks.

 It is an innovative cloud-computing service which offers a complete set of infrastructure and application features to enable you to run everything for your online project in the cloud.
 Cloud-computing is the ability to run on-demand IT services through the internet using a pay-as-you-go system.

-Adopting a new application can be difficult with estimated capacity needs, cloud-computing eliminates shortfalls or exaggerations through the provision of extra resources based on your needs at any given time.
+Estimating capacity needs when adopting a new application can be difficult.
+Cloud-computing eliminates shortfalls or exaggerations through the provision of extra resources based on your needs at any given time.

-AWS Amazon works within a diverse set of industries such as media, financial, retail, education and government offering a number of infrastructure resources including apps, big data, backup and storage, digital media and gaming.
-It offers its clients supreme flexibility and customisation and it provides it to hundreds of thousands of customers globally.
+AWS Amazon works within a diverse set of industries such as media, financial, retail, education and government, Offering a number of infrastructure resources including apps, big data, backup and storage, digital media and gaming.
+It offers its clients supreme flexibility and customisation and provides it to hundreds of thousands of customers globally.

 Azure is Microsoft’s cloud solution incorporating more than 100 services with a range of tools to support their use.
 Over 95% of Fortune 500 companies use Azure services and they have data centres around the globe including several in Australia.

 Google Cloud allows users to tap into their world-class infrastructure.
 They offer solutions to run applications on their secure cloud, reliably and securely manage data at scale and work with analytics, machine learning and AI.